Arthur Stace “Mr Eternity” Memorial

 From his place in eternity we remember “Mr. Eternity” - a man inspired by something higher.

 Mr Arthur Stace became a Sydney legend for chalking the word “Eternity” on footpaths across Sydney, spanning 35 years.
-On the 30th of July 2018, Eastern Suburbs Memorial Park will be dedicating a special Bronze Memorial for the 51st Anniversary of his death, a significant date on which Arthur Stace entered “Eternity”.
+During late 2018 (date to be confirmed), Eastern Suburbs Memorial Park will be dedicating a special Bronze Memorial for the 51st Anniversary of his death, a significant date on which Arthur Stace entered “Eternity”.

 Born in Redfern in inner west Sydney in 1885, Stace grew up in poverty, stealing bread and milk and scrounging for scraps in bins to survive.
 At the age of 7, Arthur was given up to foster care by his Mother, and was sent to Goulburn where he spent the next seven years living with an elderly widow.
 He attended school and had a basic education.